3SamuelW/ESP32S3-camera/readme.md

 ## License

-Add a LICENSE file to the repo (e.g. MIT) if you intend to open-source the project.
+Add a LICENSE file to the repo (e.g. MIT) if you intend to open-source the project!
 If unsure, choose an OSI-approved permissive license such as MIT.

 Contact / Maintainer
 Maintainer: 3SamuelW / [3samuelw@gmail.com](mailto:3samuelw@gmail.com)